ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    {:pre}
    The command should not succeed because the VPN connection is not active and hence there is no direct link between the simulated on-prem and cloud environments.

    Note that depending on deployment details this connection actually still succeeds.
 The reason is that intra-VPC connectivity is supported across zones.
-If you would deploy the simulated on-prem VSI to another VPC or to a [{{site.data.keyword.virtualmachinesfull}}](/docs/vsi?topic=virtual-servers-about-public-virtual-servers), the VPN would be needed for a successful access.
+If you would deploy the simulated on-prem VSI to another VPC or to [{{site.data.keyword.virtualmachinesfull}}](/docs/vsi?topic=virtual-servers-about-public-virtual-servers), the VPN would be needed for successful access.
    {:tip}

 5. In the "onprem" VSI terminal, start the VPN gateway again: